 In 2015 IOE opened the Ferntree Gully Community Men's Shed with support from an Australia Post Our Neighbourhood Community Grant.
 The shed is located at the rear of IOE's Enterprises site at 5 Sylvia St Ferntree Gully.
-It aims to provide an opportunity for men within the IOE, and greater community to gather to share skills and build friendships with others who understand the challenges of raising a child with a disability.
+It aims to provide a welcoming and supportive place for men within the IOE, and greater community, to gather to share skills and build friendships.
+It is a place where men can remain connected and active within their community.